marcosbuydid/time-management-backend/README.md

 using: Node, Express and Mongo.

 ## Initialization
-After download master branch remember to install node modules (npm install) inside the proyect.
+After download master branch, remember to install node modules inside the proyect.

-Initialize the proyect using npm run dev.
+Initialize it using npm run dev.

 Server runs on port 4000.